Take the ICE train to Amsterdam. It is the easiest way to get there...

 As we approached the station, Mr. Announcer came on to apologize profusely, in all three languages.
 I speak a moderate amount of German, and a small amount of French, so at every announcement, I was aware of the gist of it, prior to the English version, and would relay it to Travis.
 In every translation situation, there are words that do not translate particularly well.
 I find the German words for size to be examples.
 English has far more adjectives to describe size than German does, and it can be funny.
 So, at the end of our journey, I knew what Mr. Announcer meant, but what he told us in English was "It has been a great delay, and we hope you continue to be delayed in Amsterdam!"
 We could only laugh.

 We missed all of our afternoon events that day.
 In my head I was trying to work out a way to reschedule the remaining day and a half we had, and took random pictures, as we rode the tram to our hotel.
+We were still in a bit of shock, and it was difficult to think clearly.
 I told Travis that I was glad we were safe and alive, but that pretty much ruined our day.
 We checked into our hotel.
-Then I said well, since our day is ruined, we might as well go to the Holland Casino, which was two blocks away.
+Then I said well, since plans are all dusrupted, we might as well go to the Holland Casino, which was two blocks away.
 I got no argument from Travis.

 Between the two of us, we cashed out 1800 Euros over the next 3 hours.